-The AATS Foundation Surgical Robotics Fellowship provides an advanced educational experience for up to 35 North American general thoracic awardees and their attending surgeons to spend a two-day period at Intuitive Surgical's Atlanta, GA or Sunnyvale, CA facility to experience an advanced training course on Intuitive Surgical's da Vinci System.
+The AATS Foundation Thoracic Surgical Robotics Fellowship provides an advanced educational experience for North American general thoracic awardees and their attending surgeons to spend a two-day period at Intuitive Surgical's Atlanta, GA or Sunnyvale, CA facility to experience an advanced training course on Intuitive Surgical's da Vinci System.

 For Equivalency Training Pathway, fellows should complete a similar training at their home institution.